The managing serious defaulters (MSD) programme: how will a deliberate defaulter be affected?

 - require production of the VAT account.

-Those who incur a deliberate penalty in respect of tax of £5,000 or more and others dealt with by Civil Investigation of Fraud (CIF) and Criminal Investigations (CI), see CH480400, may also be subject to Additional Reporting Requirements (ARR) with their SA return for up to five years showing more detailed business accounts information.
+Those who incur a deliberate penalty in respect of tax of £5,000 or more and others dealt with by Contractual Disclosure Facility (CDF) and Fraud Investigation Service (FIS), see CH480400, may also be subject to Additional Reporting Requirements (ARR) with their SA return for up to five years showing more detailed business accounts information.

 Notice of this additional requirement was given in Budget 2009 by the Exchequer Secretary to the Treasury.